 6. Komodo IDE

-Komodo IDE is a cross platform IDE from company named Activestate and supports multiple languages including Python.
-It is a commercial product but offers an open source free version by the name Komodo Edit and can be installed on Mac, Windows and Linux.
+Komodo IDE is a cross-platform IDE from a company named Activestate and supports multiple languages including Python.
+It is a commercial product but offers an open source free version by the name Komodo Edit and can be installed on Mac, Windows, and Linux.

-Full featured Komodo is offered free of cost to qualified educational institutions where teachers and professors can use it in labs and for teaching purpose.
-Students also get the licenses at a much discounted rate.
+Full-featured Komodo is offered free of cost to qualified educational institutions where teachers and professors can use it in labs and for teaching purposes.
+Students also get the licenses at a much-discounted rate.